 7. VEER LEFT – NOT RIGHT

 Most Americans are right handed.
-As a result they tend to go to the right side of the store when they enter.
-This is where retailers will place additional displays to try to lure you into spending.
+As a result, they tend to go to the right side of the store when they enter.
+Retailers place additional displays here to lure you into spending more.

-Money saving tip: Turn on your blinders and avoid falling for these traps by sticking to the items on your list.
+Money saving tip: Turn on your blinders and avoid falling into these traps by sticking to the items on your list.

 8. CASH ONLY

-How many times do you see these displays where you can save 15% of you open a charge account.
+How many times do you see these displays where you can save 15% of you open a charge account?
 Even if you don’t open a new account, if you use plastic, you tend to spend more.
-Retailers would much rather you pay for your purchases with debit or credit cards because it means you usually are spending more.
+Reatilers like it when you use plastic as you often spend more.

 They also know that most people will not pay off the balance right away, which will allow interest to accrue, which in turn makes them money.

 Money saving tip: Never sign up for any store offers just to save money — unless you can ensure you will be able to pay it off right away.
 In fact, if you sign up, you should be able to turn around immediately and pay off the balance on the card without having to wait for the statement to arrive.
 When you shop, stick with cash because you can see how much you have to spend right there and can’t overspend.

 How often do you notice that the clearance section in the back of a store is an absolute disaster?
 If it is disorganized, most people will pass on shopping.

 Money saving tip: If you want to find good deals, make sure you are patient enough to weed through all of the clearance items to find that treasure.